 What is bullying?
-Note a few technical definitions of this form of behavior, first from Psychology Today:
+Note a few technical definitions, first from Psychology Today:

 “Bullying is a distinctive pattern of deliberately harming and humiliating others.
 It’s a very durable behavioral style, largely because bullies get what they want—at least at first.
 Bullies are made, not born … Grown-up bullies wreak havoc in their relationships … It is in playing with peers, without adult monitoring, that children develop the skills that make them well-liked by agemates and learn how to solve social problems.”

 “Bullying is a form of aggressive behavior in which someone intentionally and repeatedly causes another person injury or discomfort.
 Bullying can take the form of physical contact, words or more subtle actions.
 The bullied individual typically has trouble defending him or herself and does nothing to “cause” the bullying.”